How Do New Jersey Court’s Define “Pain and Suffering?”

 No Limitations to Pain and Suffering Damages

 For those who wish to seek compensation for any physical or mental pain or suffering, New Jersey – unlike many other states – does not impose a cap on the maximum amount of money that can be awarded.
 The only restriction on compensation applies to punitive damages; damages designed to punish a defendant for egregious, willful, reckless or intentional conduct.
-These damages are limited to five time the compensatory damage award.
+These damages have a limitation to five-time the compensatory damage award.
 As a result, the cap on punitive damages will likely not affect your potential case or recovery.

 If you are the victim of someone’s negligence and feel you are owed compensation for your pain and suffering, you need an experienced and knowledgeable attorney on your side.
 Rossetti & DeVoto, PC is willing to assist you through the process of claiming compensation for your injuries.
 Our New Jersey personal injury attorneys will relentlessly fight for your rights, and make sure that you always come out on top.
 Call us today at (844) 263-6260 for a free, no-obligation consultation.